automationhacks/automationhacks.github.io/_posts/2019-09-17-working-with-testng-data-providers-in-kotlin.md

 This small change can greatly add parallel super powers to your tests.
 However do ensure you use this carefully.
 Multithreading and concurrency are niche topics in itself and it helps to understand how the nuts and bolts work to ensure you avoid yourself some debugging pain.
 More on this in a future post.

-And that&#8217;s it for this post folks.
+And that's it for this post folks.
 If you found this useful, Do share it with your friends and colleagues and I would like to hear in the comments in case you have suggestions.